pywbem/pywbemtools/docs/introduction.rst

 in the industry including DMTF management standards and the SNIA Storage Management Initiative Specification(SMI-S).

-Pywbemtools and pywbem WBEM Client are packages in the github pywbem repository and are released to PyPi.
-Pywbemcli is a module in pywbemtools.
+Pywbemtools and pywbem are packages in the GitHub pywbem project and are released to PyPI.

+Pywbemcli is a module in the pywbemtools package.

 .. _`Pywbemcli command line interface WBEM client`: